 January 21, 2019

-I suppose it is possible to be better than it is here now but I find conditions simply marvelous as just about every ski run is open and has packed powder surfaces (the 3 runs that are closed are insignificant as they run parallel to other runs that are open.
+I suppose it is possible to be better than it is here now but conditions are simply marvelous as just about every ski run is open and has packed powder surfaces (the 3 runs that are closed are insignificant as they run parallel to other runs that are open.
 They are closed because they are the 3 lower mountain runs that don’t have snow cannons and thus rely on a lot of natural snow to cover the rocky ground).
 We’ve had a snowstorm on Sunday and Monday and again on Thursday.
 Fortunately Thursdays’ snowfall came without much wind so the 10-15 cm (4-6”) of powder that fell was light and fluffy, as can be seen in the photo, taken by Andreas Bjorklund of the Alpine Experience ski school.
 The other photo is a splendid view of the Mont Blanc and the surrounding mountains that we see from Val.
 Though we are in France, we are actually seeing it from the ‘Italian’ side as we are overlooking the border with Italy.
 Chamonix, which offers the french view, is on the Northern side.
 In future posts I’ll post more of the stunning views that abound us.

 Ski Tip of the week